-Ascites due to cirrhosis usually is a sign of advanced liver disease and it usually has a fair prognosis (3 year survival about 50%).
+Ascites due to cirrhosis usually is a sign of advanced liver disease and it usually has a fair prognosis with a 3-year survival rate of about 75%.

-Ascites due to heart failure has a fair prognosis as the patient may live years with appropriate treatments (survival averaged about 1.7 years for men and about 3.8 for women in one large study).
+Ascites due to heart failure has a fair prognosis as the patient may live years with appropriate treatments.

 Viewers share their comments